 Pg.
 57 – Individual orangutans should not be visited by tourists for more than 10 days per month.
 Tourism to individual orangutans should be suspended for at least 3 months per year.
 Note that if all habituated orangutans at a particular site use the same area of forest, periodic closure of the site is recommended.

 The Sabah Wildlife Department and state government may argue that tourists are not allowed into areas where the rehabilitation process of SORC orangutans take place.
-However, tourists can pay huge sums of money to be part of the rehabilitation process, as stated above.
-Moreover, the effect of unsustainable orangutan tourism can impede the progress of orphans undergoing rehabilitation at SORC for potential wild release.
-In addition, it is wrong to assume that ex-captives are rehabilitated when let/moved out of rehabilitation areas: they still have to learn to forage and travel independently, integrate into the reserve’s orangutan community.
-A British orangutan organisation which works in Sabah made the statement below when defending the sending of SORC orangutans to a luxury hotel in Sabah under the guise of rehabilitation.
+However, tourists can pay huge sums of money to be part of the rehabilitation process*, as stated above.
+Moreover, the effect of unsustainable orangutan tourism can impede the progress of orphans undergoing rehabilitation for wild release.
+In addition, it is wrong to assume that orangutans are rehabilitated when let/moved out of rehabilitation areas: they still have to learn and prove that they can forage and survive independently and integrate into a forest’s orangutan community.
+A British orangutan organisation which works in Sabah made the statement below when defending the sending of orphaned SORC orangutans to a luxury hotel in the state under the guise of rehabilitation.
 FOTO stopped the exploitation in 2016.
 The highlighted parts below refers to the effect of habituated orangutans at SORC on orangutans undergoing rehabilitation at the centre.

 Have questions?
 Click here to write to us.